kanadeyash980/Cropify---A-crop-leaf-disease-prediction-android-application/README.md

-In order to guarantee global food security and economic stability, agriculture isessential.
+In order to guarantee global food security and economic stability, agriculture is essential.
 Crop diseases, however, pose a serious danger to crop productivity andquality and are just one of the many difficulties the agricultural industry mustovercome.
 To lessen these dangers, early detection and prompt intervention arenecessary.
 A cutting-edge crop disease prediction application for android to helpfarmers and agricultural stakeholders efficiently identify and manage crop diseases is developed.